top of page

 Tip 3: Make a list

 Many studies have shown that writing down notes helps us process information and remember it better.
-Keep the list with you are at your desk and starting work, chances are you will complete most of those tasks.
+Keep the list with you at your desk and start work, chances are you will complete most of those tasks.
 Add the incomplete tasks to your to-do list for the next day and don’t overwhelm yourself.

 Tip 4: Be realistic